piyushpatel2005/C-programming/README.md

 # C Programming

 created by Dennis Ritchie at Bell Telephone Laboratories in 1972.
+It's close to the hardware so it is very fast compared to other languages.

+## Basics

 - powerful and flexible language
 - portable language